keycloakify/angular-email/projects/angular-email/README.md

     plainText?: boolean;
     /** format the html output */
     pretty?: boolean;
     /** Optional hook for manipulate the css extracted.
-Useful for postcss processing */ cssProcessor?: (css: string) => Promise<string>;
+Useful for PostCSS processing */ cssProcessor?: (css: string) => Promise<string>;
     /** if you use prefix conventions on signal inputs */ signalInputsPrefix?: string;